nullgemm/globuf/readme.md

 since it runs on a home server (mostly for economic reasons).

 ## Todo
+ - Fix the macOS frameless windows not being able to track the mouse
+ - Add Windows and macOS CI scripts for Qemu'd Concourse workers
+ - Make static binaries as static as possible
  - Implement the Vulkan context for all platforms

 ## Known issues